Amine-woo/my-dotfiles/README.md

 This repository contains my **Hyprland dotfiles** used on **EndeavourOS (Arch Linux)**.
 It includes my **Waybar configuration**, custom scripts for wallpapers and theming, and my terminal setup with **Zsh + Oh My Zsh + Powerlevel10k + Zoxide**.

+⚠ THIS REPO IS A Work In Progress

 ---
 ## 📂 Screenshots:
 <img width="3840" height="72" alt="image" src="https://github.com/user-attachments/assets/443fb6cb-1629-478c-8814-c804e9f8418a" />